 Chris is our Mentoring Lead developing our work with local secondary schools to support the pastoral needs of young people.
 Chris is oversees the training and management of our volunteer mentors as well as being a mentor in schools himself.

 Rachel leads CROPS' Primary Schools work.
 She has over 18 years experience working in Primary Schools delivering engaging assemblies, RE lessons and running lunchtime clubs.
-She is a creative storyteller and is an accredited Bible Explorer presenter.
+She is a creative storyteller and is an accredited 'Walk Thru the Bible' presenter.

 Nathanael is currently spending his gap year with CROPS working as a part of the CROPS team.
 Nathanael's role involves administration , working alongside us in schools and events plus overseeing our social media.

-Richard, a qualified primary school teacher, is part of our Primary Schools team helping to deliver quality Old Testament lessons as part of the Bible Explorer team.
+Richard, a qualified primary school teacher, is part of our Primary Schools team helping to deliver quality Old Testament lessons as part of the 'Walk Thru the Bible' presenter team.

 CROPS visit our assemblies each term to share a Christian message in a manner that is relevant and engaging for young people of all faiths and none.